 Some examples of what couples and families work on in therapy are:

-AFTER AN AFFAIR— Many couples come to therapy to rebuild their relationship after there has been a breach of trust, i.e. an emotional or physical infidelity.
-Therapy is an effective way to talk about the experience in a safe environment and identify what needs to change in order to put the pieces back together or to call it quits.
+Many couples come to therapy after the discovery of an emotional or physical infidelity.
+The therapy process offers an effective way to talk through the experience in a safe environment and identify what needs to happen to heal from the experience, and either rebuild the relationship or call it quits.

-BREAKING UP/DIVORCE— Some couples come to therapy to figure out how to separate in the “best” possible way, i.e. with the least amount of collateral damage (to the partners themselves, family members and children).
-This often enables the couple to allow themselves to “let go”, grieve their loss, and identify the lessons they’ve learned from the relationship.
-This offers a sense of closure and an ability to move on.
+Some couples come to therapy to figure out how to separate in the “best” possible way, i.e. with the least amount of collateral damage (to the partners themselves, family members and children).
+The therapy process enables partners to come to a place of acceptance and letting go– partners grieve their losses and identify the lessons learned from the relationship.
+This process provides a sense of closure and facilitates moving on.

-REMARRIAGE/BLENDED FAMILIES— A blended family can be a particularly difficult journey to embark on, as the family unit broadens and becomes more complex.
+A blended family can be a particularly difficult, albeit rewarding, journey to embark on, as the family unit broadens and becomes more complex.
 Often therapy can help with defining the new roles for those involved in the new family constellation.